megaconfidence/confidence.sh/content/blog/my-experience-relocating-to-england/index.md

 ## Embracing Change

-The hardest part of relocating is all the _change_ associate with it.
+The hardest part of relocating is all the _change_ associated with it.
 You get exposed to so many new things at the same time.
 The people are different, the food is different, everything is different.
 Not to mention, the support system you've built over the years to cope with life's big changes is left back home.
 So, how do you cope?
 You embrace it all.

 Illustrating how to embrace changes with the analogy of rubber tyres, Dale Carnegie once wrote: